 - If you are considering working abroad later on in your medical career it is a good opportunity to use your elective to experience working life in another country.

-- It is possible to complete F2 abroad however not all Foundation Schools allow this.
+- It is possible to complete F2 abroad however hardly any Foundation Schools allow this.

 - If you go abroad for F2 we suggest that you progress your full GMC Registration before you go.
 It can save money BUT

 If any incidents occur whilst abroad the GMC may not reinstate your name on the register until a full investigation has taken place

 In addition, you may not be able to use the services of the MDU/MPS whilst not on the GMC register

 Some feedback from previous trainees who have completed F2 abroad can be found on the Peninsula Foundation School website.